9/9

 Plenty of orders do not slot neatly into a category.
 A milestone you are not sure how to mark, a friend going through something they have not named, a thank-you that is really an apology.
 You do not need the right label to send the right flowers.

 If you want me to just pick, send natives.
 Most people reach for roses by reflex, and roses are lovely, but on this coast a banksia-and-protea bunch does something roses cannot.
 It takes the heat without sulking and holds the better part of a fortnight, and most of it is coast-grown rather than freighted in from interstate.
-And it belongs here, this is Birpai country and the natives grew in it long before any of us turned up.
+And it belongs here.
+This is Birpai country and the natives grew in it long before any of us turned up.
 For a Port Macquarie doorstep, in any season, that is the one I would back.

 I Knew This Town Long Before I Knew Flowers